offensive-packaging/documentation/kali-meta/index.md

  ### kali-linux-default

-  This is Kali Linux, the most advanced penetration testing and security auditing distribution.

-  This metapackage depends on all the applications that are included in official Kali Linux images.
+  This metapackage depends on all the applications that are included in the default official Kali Linux images.

  **Installed size:** `16 KB`
  **How to install:** `sudo apt install kali-linux-default`

  {{< spoiler "Dependencies:" >}}
  * autopsy
- * cherrytree
  * cutycapt
  * dirbuster
  * faraday
  * fern-wifi-cracker
- * gparted
  * guymager
  * hydra-gtk
  * kali-linux-headless
+ * kali-system-gui
  * kali-tools-top10
  * king-phisher
  * legion
  * ophcrack
  * ophcrack-cli
- * rdesktop
- * recordmydesktop
  * sqlitebrowser
- * tightvncserver
- * xtightvncviewer
  {{< /spoiler >}}